 Step 4 – Puree the jam (optional).
 Remove the saucepan from the heat and let the fig jam cool for a few minutes.
 Use an immersion blender or a food processor to puree the jam until smooth, or leave it chunky if you prefer.

 Step 5 – Transfer to jars.
-Transfer the fig jam to sterilized jars while still warm.
+Transfer the fig jam to sterilized jars while still warm, giving them 1 inch headspace below their rims.
 Seal tightly with lids and allow them to cool at room temperature.
 Once cooled, store the jars in the refrigerator to prolong the shelf life of the jam.
 The fig jam is now ready to be enjoyed as a spread on bread, toast, pastries, or paired with cheese.

 Tips to make the best recipe